0xideas/dirscribe/README.md

 ## Features and Options

-- Recursive traverse directory and filter by file extension
+- Recursively traverse directory and filter by file extension
-- Apply .gitignore
+- Automatically applies .gitignore
 - Configure subpaths to include or exclude
 - Filter by positive and/or negative keyword filters
 - Only output diff, between commit ids or from a specified commit id to the current state
 - Embed output in prompt template
 - Write output to file
+- Create summaries of file contents using LLM APIs
+- Save summaries as comments on top of files
+- Retrieve summaries from files with summaries added to them

 ## Installation